coverclock/com-diag-codex/README.md

     unittest-verification-client
     unittest-verification-server
+    unittest-verification-bogus

+These unit tests disable verification and therefore pass.

+    unittest-noverification-client
+    unittest-noverification-server
+    unittest-noverification-bogus

-There are also unit test scripts that have my network host names baked in, but which you can trivially modify so that you can easily run tests between computers.
+These unit test scripts that have my network host names baked in, but you can trivially modify them so that you can easily run tests between computers.

     unittest-server-nickel
     unittest-client-lead